 Line 14.
-Reduce total current year contributions by contributions to a Roth IRA and by any rollover contributions described in sections 402(c), 403(a)(4), 403(b)(8) or 408(d)(3).
+Reduce total current year contributions by any rollover contributions described in sections 403(b)(8) or 408(d)(3)(A).

 Line 15.
 The amount excludable for your tax year is the smaller of the exclusion allowance or the annual employer contribution limitation.
 Figure the amount to enter on line 15 according to the following steps: